MX --David Murray and Friends (Red Barron)

 w/ Murray -- tenor sax / Ravi Coltrane -- tenor sax / Bobby Bradford -coronet / John Hicks -- piano / Fred Hopkins --bass / Victor Lewis -- drums

-Dedicated to the memory of Malcom X, this is a roll up the sleeves and get to work album: the playing is all over the map, from Ellington like swing , deep seething blues to hard blowing "out playing" that winds a nice loop through out, characterized by the staggering effortlessness of Murray's playing.
+Dedicated to the memory of Malcolm X, this is a roll up the sleeves and get to work album: the playing is all over the map, from Ellington like swing, deep seething blues to hard blowing "outplaying" that winds a nice loop throughout, characterized by the staggering effortlessness of Murray's playing.
 He will crowd his choruses mightily, and push his tone and his lines to the point where they break, but returns to the blues, landing mournfully, finally, beautifully.
-Ravi Coltrane on second tenor is an inspired match--he is more reserved, a subtler phraser, not wild at all, but with full tone control, and wit to spare.
+Ravi Coltrane on the second tenor is an inspired match--he is more reserved, a subtler phrase, not wild at all, but with full tone control, and wit to spare.

 --The Uptown String Quartet (Blue Moon)

 Saw these four women on CBS Sunday Morning a year or so ago, and their bringing their classical training to bear on jazz was a quirky notion that works genuinely well.
 Name it and the style is here, Kansas City blues to some very "out" moments and some blues to spare, with the ensemble not seeming to try to preserve the dusty air of the chamber, nor falsely infuse their work with a creaking notion of swing.
 It swings nicely at that, and a bonus is a left field arrangement of "I Feel Good".
 It's glorious to hear James Brown in long hair circumstances.

 Not the guitar show off album one might have thought, but rather a grungy funk hip-hop acid groove fest, with Don Byron on reeds coloring the hard rock salvos of Reid's guitar work.
 This disc twists in a dozen directions.